 1. Place the heat-sink on the system board.
 2. Align the screw holes on the heat-sink and fan assembly with the screw holes on the system board.
-3. Replace the to the system board.
+3. Replace the four screws (M2x4) that secure the system fan to the system board.
 4. In reverse sequential order (as indicated on the heat-sink), tighten the four captive screws that secure the heat-sink and fan assembly to the system board.
-5. Peel back the tape that secures the thermal module.
-6. Replace the single screw (M2x3) to cover the M.2 SSD shielding cover on the system board.
+5. Connect the system fan cable to the connector on the system board.